-The LIFO method assumes that the last items that you purchased are treated as if you sold or removed them from inventory first.
+The LIFO method assumes that the last items that you purchased are sold or removed from inventory first.

 Valuing the inventory.
 The third step in figuring your inventory is to value the items you have in inventory.

 The two common methods to value non-LIFO inventory are the cost method and the lower of cost or market method.